Beslinda/backend-CRATEDB/README.md

   1. npm install
   2. node index.js

-All the code can be found on indes.js
+All the code can be found in indes.js